sysadminwatdo/zipcodeincomexref/README.md

 Added a small bonus - I got tired of removing (and hoping I removed) my db credentials for every commit - especially while fixstate.php was running. nopw-example.sh and pw-example.sh are tiny shell scripts that go through all files with passwords and replace them with fake passwords.
 After the commit, run pw-example.sh and it will reverse the process.

+The db is fairly small, you can host this on just about any VPS or even an old laptop or VM locally.

 This software is distributed under the MIT license, per the below.

 The MIT License (MIT)